 Based in Glencoe, the home of Scottish skyrunning, we have easy access to the mountains and a huge variety of locations that we can use for our training.
 This course includes two days of instruction and does not include accommodation or meals, allowing you the flexibility to choose your own.

 For this course we will work in groups of no more than 4 per instructor, so that we can really look after you all well and tailor the routes to your needs.

 Both days will be a continuous journey through the mountains, with some nice running mixed with steeper walking and slower sections as we explore the subjects.
 A good level of mountain walking fitness along with a base of off road running experience will help you to get the most out of the day.
 As a guide you should be comfortable covering 20km with 1000 meters of ascent in 5 hours.

 A reasonable head for heights and some scrambling experience are helpful.
 If in doubt give us a call.

-We will be aiming for 2 full days in the mountains so we will have to be prepared to deal with everything that the mountains and the Scottish weather can throw us.
+We will be aiming for a full day in the mountains so we will have to be prepared to deal with everything that the mountains and the Scottish weather can throw us.
 Whilst we don’t want to be over burdened it is essential that every member of the team is carrying the correct equipment to deal with the unexpected.
 To ensure your safety the following kit list is therefore compulsory for each individual.
 Additional safety equipment will be carried by the guides.
-Please remember this is not a race!

 Food - Enough lunch and snacks to fuel a full day in the mountains